Jules Léotard was born in Toulouse in August 1838.

 Despite training to become a lawyer, at 18 Léotard joined Circe Napoléon.

-On 12th November Leotard performed his 12-minute act for the first time.
+On 12 November Léotard performed his pioneering 12-minute aerial trapeze act for the first time at Circe Napoleon in Paris.
 It included a somersault in mid-air and a leap from one trapeze to another.
 The act was a huge hit.

 In 1861 Léotard travelled to London where he performed at the Alhambra.